mdn/content/files/en-us/web/javascript/reference/global_objects/string/index.md

 ### String coercion

-Many built-in operations that expect strings would first coerce its arguments to strings (which is largely the reason why `String` objects behave similarly as string primitives).
+Many built-in operations that expect strings would first coerce their arguments to strings (which is largely why `String` objects behave similarly to string primitives).
 The operation (namely, [`ToString`](https://tc39.es/ecma262/#sec-tostring)) can be summarized as follows:

 - Strings are returned as-is.
 - [`undefined`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) turns into `"undefined"`.